 - Clear out any dark, damp areas.
 This includes the area under the bathroom sink, any basement storage areas, etc.

 - Spread out diatomaceous earth (DE).
 This is a product you can purchase at most home improvement stores that contains ground-up fossils that have jagged edges.
 Essentially, when a silverfish tries to move through the stuff, it kills them.
 You can sprinkle DE under your sinks, in cupboards, and along the areas of your home where the walls meet the floor.
 Leave it on for 24 hours, then vacuum to remove.

-- Place sticky insect traps around your baseboards and corners of your home.
+- Use sticky insect traps.
+Place them around your baseboards and corners of your home.
 Place something sweet or papery on the sticky paper, and the silverfish will likely come to it.